How to Get Good Reviews on Google

 If you have the resources for a customer service number, fantastic.
 But providing any contact information for the direction of complaints, errors, and miscellaneous disappointments will do.
 You'll do well to manage your online reputation by making such customer service email addresses conspicuous in automatic receipt emails, on your website, on your social media pages, and elsewhere.

-Of course, you can’t control everything, and sometimes dissatisfied customers are going to post negative reviews in a conspicuous place, where potential customers are likely to see them.
-These aren’t the end of the world or even damning (employees make mistakes, some reviewers have outlandish expectations, etc.), but are far from desirable either.
+Of course, you can't control everything, and you'll inevitably have to deal with angry customers.
+In the worst cases, dissatisfied customers will to post negative reviews in a conspicuous place, where potential customers are likely to see them.
+These aren't the end of the world or even damning (employees make mistakes, some reviewers have outlandish expectations, etc.), but they are far from desirable either.

 First, if you receive a negative review, you might be consoled that your audience and your customers aren't unaware of human nature.
 Some people like to complain and feel perpetually wronged, and many of your readers will bring a critical eye to a negative review and determine for themselves whether it seems credible and made by a reasonable person.